 Though there are many prosperous regions in Asia, there are still many incredibly impoverished areas on the continent.
 In East Asia, for example, 12.5% of the population lives on $1.25 per day and in South Asia 31% of the population lives on $1.25 per day, as reported by the Word Bank.
 Especially in the poorer areas of Asia, much of the volunteer work is coordinated foreign NGOs.
-But there is an increasing number of local NGOs, providing volunteers with more opportunities than ever to participate in projects in Asia.
+There is an increasing number of local NGOs, providing volunteers with more opportunities than ever to participate in projects in Asia.

 Fortunately there are a number of organizations dedicated to protecting the environment and wildlife in Asia which offer volunteers the opportunity to get firsthand experience of conservation through their excellent programs.
 The most popular destinations for travelers who want to participate in volunteer programs with the environment and wildlife are Malaysia, China, Thailand, Indonesia, Sri Lanka and Malaysia.

-Education: In Asia, education is both widely provided by governments and traditionally highly valued in most Asian cultures.
+In Asia, education is both widely provided by governments and traditionally highly valued in most Asian cultures.
 However, for reasons related largely to geography, poverty and gender, there are many children who fall between the cracks of their countries’ educational systems.
 The opportunities for volunteer teachers in Asia are plentiful and can vary from teaching in an elementary school located in a remote village in Nepal to teaching English to university students in Seoul.

-Healthcare: In many of Asia’s poor communities, especially in the countryside where rural clinics are the sole source of free medical care, the local people are dependent on medical clinics that benefit significantly from volunteers.
+In many of Asia’s poor communities, especially in the countryside where rural clinics are the sole source of free medical care, the local people are dependent on medical clinics that benefit significantly from volunteers.
 Healthcare volunteers in Asia can find opportunities ranging from HIV/AIDS education and nutrition education to medical diagnosis and the administration of vaccines.

 This is due to a number of factors including natural disasters (in the case of Sri Lanka and the 2004 tsunami), poverty (in the case of Mongolia where almost 40% of the population lives below the poverty line), and lifestyles (in the case of Tibet, where nomadic lifestyles have been known to force families to leave children behind).
 Volunteers can expect a range of activities, from helping with administrative tasks to cooking, and cleaning.

-Community Development: Volunteers looking for community development opportunities will find a variety of them across Asia.
-These range from helping underdeveloped communities in countries such as Malaysia gain access to running water to assisting in construction projects in and volunteering in literacy programs in countries such as India, where only 3/4 of men and just over half of women are literate.
+Volunteers looking for community development opportunities will find a variety of them across Asia.
+These range from helping underdeveloped communities in countries such as Malaysia gain access to running water to assisting in construction projects in and volunteering in literacy programs in countries such as India, where only ¾ of men and just over half of women are literate.
 Even in countries which are relatively well off as a whole, such as Taiwan, there do exist large gaps between the rich and the poor, so community development volunteers are definitely needed to lend a hand in disadvantaged communities.

-Other Popular Fields for Volunteering: disaster relief, women’s rights, economic justice, human rights (including refugees and migrants workers’ rights), teaching English, youth advocacy and heritage conservation.
+Disaster relief, women’s rights, economic justice, human rights (including refugees and migrants workers’ rights), teaching English, youth advocacy and heritage conservation.